Research & Initiatives

 Here are some past and current projects.
 Don’t hesitate to reach out if you want to talk more!

-You are eligible if:
+You may be eligible if:

 -You have a diagnosis of a blood cancer (lymphoma, leukemia, multiple myeloma)